americanpanorama/panorama/README.md

 # Panorama visualization toolkit
 Visualization components developed for the American Panorama project of the Digital Scholarship Lab at the University of Richmond.
+[View Examples](http://americanpanorama.github.io/panorama/)

 # install